 The Crab Shack Dabaso restaurant is known for its delicious curries made from freshly caught seafood, as well as its wide selection of dishes from around the world.
 From crab to calamari to shrimp and fish filet, there’s something for everyone here.
 Plus, the staff is friendly and accommodating, making your meal even more pleasant!

 10. Party the night away at Lichthaus bar

 Round off your Watamu excursion with a night of fun at Lichthaus bar.
 Located right by the beach, this bar is hugely popular amongst both locals and tourists alike, who come to dance the night away to some awesome beats.

 If you’re looking for a more chilled evening, then grab a cocktail and relax on their terrace or seaside hammocks.
 They have a wide selection of drinks available, from beers to cocktails and wines — so something for everyone.

 On weekends, the bar often puts on live music shows as well as themed nights, so you can get your groove on all night long!
 Plus, it’s open daily from 12 p.m., so you can keep partying till late in the night.

 Watamu: a charming seaside town

 Watamu beckons!
 It has plenty of goodies for travelers of all ages.
-From the list above of things to do in Watamu, you’re sure to find something interesting to keep you busy in the town.
+From the list above of things to do in Watamu, you will find something interesting to keep you busy in the town.